dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 These tools and extensions provide additional functionality for Entity Framework Core 2.0 and later.

 > [!IMPORTANT]
-> Extensions are built by a variety of sources and not maintained as part of the Entity Framework Core project.
-When considering a third party extension, be sure to evaluate quality, licensing, compatibility, support, etc. to ensure they meet your requirements.
+> Extensions are built by a variety of sources and are not maintained as part of the Entity Framework Core project.
+When considering a third party extension, be sure to evaluate its quality, licensing, compatibility, support, etc. to ensure it meets your requirements.

 ## Tools